cslee159/OptimalGeneNMF/README.md

 # NMFOptiGene

-NMFOptiGene is a R script for finding .... (추가예정)
+NMFOptiGene is a R script for finding optimal genes to represent genes of interest (target genes) by utilizing Non-negative Matrix Factorization (NMF) and Missing Value Imputation (Xihui Lin (2018).
+[Fast Nonnegative Matrix Factorization and Applications to

-논문 참고 : description->논문에 언급
+Pattern Extraction, Deconvolution and Imputation](https://www.biorxiv.org/content/10.1101/321802v1.full)). *bioRXiv*.
+Details are descripted in our paper in preparation for publication (to be updated later).

 ## Gene Optimization using NMF based on Missing Value Imputation